-The surprise: It doesn’t, at least not when there’s an amBRAssador on call to do the work for you.
+The surprise: It doesn’t, at least not when there’s a Bra Fit Expert on call to do the work for you.

 And in the Chantelle Rive Gauche bra, much to Carole’s surprise, “I’m still comfortable!
 I didn’t believe it when Mette told me I could go down a band size.
 I’ve been in a 36 for the last decade.
 I mean, who’s a DD?
 It sounds so busty!
 But it fits perfectly, looks pretty and feels fantastic.”

 Carole reports that her new bras make her feel more self-assured during her busy days: “I don’t shift around so much, and neither do the bras.
 I actually have some old bras that squeak, which I now get is a sign of poor fit and quality.
 Things are staying in the right place, and the better fit has even given me more lift.”

 In fact, so much became clear from Carole’s bra makeover that the first thing she did was teach her 22-year-old daughter how to find a proper fit.
 They went into a store together to try to replace some of her 50 or so obsolete bras.
 “What I noticed is that the DD+ bra selection doesn’t exist in a store.
 It blew me away, that was so eye-opening!
 I think I saw three options.
 Now I completely get why it makes sense to buy bras online.
 When I found and could order the right ones, I was dancing in my room.”